Rosa-Lavelle-Hill/smiley/README.md

 ![Radar-Activated-Speed-Sign-with-Colour-Pictogram ](https://github.com/Rosa-Lavelle-Hill/smiley/assets/51444424/b86a7941-88a8-402c-85a4-a9ad28289c02)

-The data for this seminar is downloaded from here: https://data.bs.ch/explore/dataset/100268/information/.
+The data for the seminar are downloaded from here: https://data.bs.ch/explore/dataset/100268/information/.
 It contains information on the speed of cars approaching and exiting smiley traffic signs.

 The raw data only contains locations in Basel from March-June 2023, in Cycle 1, when the smiley signs were in operation.
+This data is too large to upload here.

+The raw data is then preprocessed using the script **preprocess.py** and saved to **data_preprocessed.json**